seblap86/fundraising_for_social_projects/README.md

 ## Project description
 #### Project aim
 To provide a consulting service for social entrepreneurs seeking to pitch their project on fundraising platforms.
-We aimed to develop an overview of trends and success criteria by conducting explorative data analysis (EDA) on the following features:
+We developed an overview of trends and success criteria by conducting explorative data analysis (EDA) on the following features:
 - Categories/topics
 - Project location
 - Funding targets (numerical and in ranges)
 - Funding raised (absolute and relative to funding target)
 - Number of supporters
-- Project description length
+- Project description length.

-The visualization aim was to create an interactive dashboard targeted at aspiring social entrepreneurs.
+As it was our visualization aim, we created an interactive dashboard targeted at aspiring social entrepreneurs that integrated this information.

 #### Tech used
 - Python, Jupyter Notebook (Data wrangling, explorative data analysis)